whythawk/data-wrangling-and-validation/README.md

 The purpose of this syllabus in _Data Wrangling and Validation for Open Data_ is to guide learners to confidence in delivering technically open data: well-structured, machine-readable data, validated to a defined and standard metadata schema.

-## Lesson 1: Data wrangling messy data
+## Lessons 1 & 2: Data wrangling messy data

 _Learning outcomes_: